-Every culture throughout the history has used food to prevent and treat disease in a human body.
+Every culture throughout history has used food to prevent and treat disease in the human body.

-Water and a healthy food provide the fuel of vital nutrients which enable our body to function properly.
-To
+Water and healthy food provide the fuel of vital nutrients which enable our body to function properly.

 The Starchy foods are the main source of Carbohydrates.

 People who eat less than 50% of these foods are more likely to have higher rates of heart disease, diabetes, obesity, stroke, cancer, bowel disorder or gallstones.
 Generally the more starchy food you eat the less fat and sugar you eat.
 If you want to loose weight remember that calories eaten as starch are less likely to be stored as body fat than calories eaten as fat.
 Try to substitute the fatty and sugary food like hard cheese or cake with starchy food like wholegrain bread or brown rice.

 starchy food is that they are lower in fat than any other food.
 If the calories eaten in the form of starchy foods are not used in an activity they are less likely to be stored as body fat.
 This is because it is much harder for the body to convert carbohydrates into body fat than to convert the excess fat we eat into body fat.
 The important thing is to choose the right starchy food for yourself, which consists of low level of added sugar and fat.
 Instead of buying sugary cereals, chips, buns and cakes go for the less calories but also tasty products like pancakes, scones or rice pudding.